 Scenario #2 – The Applicant has not received QEI(s) during this time period or received less than the amount requested in Question 1:

- Applicant responds “No” to Question 36(a)
+Applicant responds “No” to Question 36(a)

- Responds “Yes” to Question 36(b) as Applicant will be providing investor Commitments.
+Responds “Yes” to Question 36(b) as Applicant will be providing investor Commitments.

- Lists the $600,000 debt investment from 123 bank and the $400,000 Equity Investment
+Lists the $600,000 debt investment from 123 bank and the $400,000 Equity Investment

 from XYZ Corporation in Table E3;

- Discusses in Question 36(c) the structure of the QEI from ABC Partnership LP as well as the Commitments from 123 Bank and XYZ Corporation; and
+Discusses in Question 36(c) the structure of the QEI from ABC Partnership LP as well as the Commitments from 123 Bank and XYZ Corporation; and

- Submits documentation evidencing the Commitment of (i) 123 Bank to provide the
+Submits documentation evidencing the Commitment of (i) 123 Bank to provide the

-$600,000 debt investment; and (ii) XYZ Corporation to provide the $400,000 Equity Investment.
+$600,000 debt investment, and (ii) XYZ Corporation to provide the $400,000 Equity Investment.

 If the documentation evidencing the Applicant’s Commitments from Investors is missing, or do not contain information to validate the information entered in Table E3, the Applicant will not receive credit for such Commitments.
 Acceptable documents for a Commitment include a signed and dated investment agreement or a letter indicating that the investor has made such a Commitment.
 Likewise, a letter indicating that the investor has demonstrated a level of interest (as opposed to a stated Commitment) in making an investment shall suffice as a Letter of Interest/Intent.